esteblock/token-playground/docs/12_use_xlm_native_inside_classic.md

 CB64D3G7SM2RTH6JSGG34DDTFTQ5CFDKVDZJZSODMCX4NJ2HV2KN7OHT
 ```

-## 3. Check your own balance
+## 3. Check your own balance using the classic way
 Let's do our first experiment with the native XLM contract.
-We will create a new account, fund it with friendbot and check our balance both in the classic way and using the native token's contract address:
+We will create a new account, fund it with friendbot and check our balance in the classic way.

 0.- Run the `quickstart.sh` script and enter into the soroban-preview container.
 Read chapter 1 and 2.
 ```bash